Can you give the gift of love?

 What is foster care?

-Foster care provides children with care and support when they are no longer able to live
+Foster care provides vulnerable children and young people with care and support when they are no longer able to live

 with their birth families in a safe, secure and nurturing family home.